MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/modernize-wpf-tutorial-2.md

 10. Locate the `ExpenseDetail()` constructor.

-11. Add the following line of code right after the `InitializeComponent()` method and save the code file.
+11. Add the following line of code after the `InitializeComponent()` method and save the code file.

     ```csharp
     Signature.InkPresenter.InputDeviceTypes = CoreInputDeviceTypes.Mouse | CoreInputDeviceTypes.Pen;